 How to manipulate colony size

-Overly large colonies (often the result of new or Italian queens) can sometimes be thwarted by feeding large quantities of heavy syrup.
-The bees store this in or near the brood nest, which has the effect of shrinking it.
-Large colonies can also be diminished by restricting the queen to the lowest brood box until cold weather sets in.
+You can sometimes shrink overly populated colonies (often the result of new or Italian queens) by feeding large quantities of heavy syrup.
+The workers store this in or near the brood nest, which has the effect of shrinking it.
+Large colonies can also be reduced by restricting the queen to the lowest brood box until cold weather sets in.

 Raising the population of small colonies is more difficult.
 Beekeepers have reported success by feeding a light syrup of 1:1 or even 1:2 (one part sugar to two parts water) in small daily increments (so it is used and not stored).
 Often this feeding is combined with replacing a few honey-filled frames near the brood nest with empty drawn frames, giving the queen a place to lay.
 A good supply of pollen is also necessary for brood rearing.
-If pollen is scarce in the environment, give supplemental pollen in small doses (small so it is used up before attracting beetles).
+If pollen is scarce in the environment, give supplemental pollen in small doses.
+Small servings are best so the pollen is used before it attracts small hive beetles.

 If you are lucky enough to have both types of colonies—overly large and way too small—you can equalize.
 This is the technique I like best.
 First I evaluate all the colonies for size, and then I take frames of brood from the overly large colonies and give them to the small ones.
 I brush them free of adults (to avoid fighting) and then simply place the frames of brood alongside the existing small brood nest.